Menu toggle

 - Click Submit.
 You will receive an email confirming your payment

-- Once the payment is complete, Admissions will generate an email from Quest Diagnostics with a "QPassport" within 1-2 business days.
+- Once the payment is complete, Admissions will generate an email to be sent to you from Quest Diagnostics with a "QPassport" within 1-2 business days.
 After receiving the Qpassport, click on the link below to schedule your drug screen appointment with Quest Diagnostics.

 Select find a location and schedule an appointment convenient for you using this link: